fahdarhalai/Algorithms/2-Divide and Conquer/README.md

       | 7T(n/2) + n²      if n > 2
 ```
 Using Master's theorem, we find **T(n) ∈ O(n<sup>log<sub>2</sub>(n)</sup>)** which is approximately **O(n<sup>2.81</sup>)**.

+Here is an implementation of the [Strassen's Matrix Multiplication algorithm](https://github.com/fahdarhalai/Algorithms/blob/master/2-Divide%20and%20Conquer/StrassenMatrixMultiplication.cpp#L77).